- Search The Registry

 - My Account

-Steward was born in Prince William County, Virginia where his master, William Helm, owned over a hundred slaves.
-When Steward was eight years old he became a house servant at Helm's mansion.
+Steward was born in Prince William County, Virginia, where his master, William Helm, owned over a hundred slaves.
+Steward became a house servant at Helm's mansion when he was eight years old.
 His master sold his plantation and slaves and moved to Bath in Steuben County.
 In financial difficulties, Helm also hired his slaves out to local farmers.
 Some of these men treated Stewart horrifically, which defined his reason to escape.
-Steward reached Canada in 1815 where he joined the Wilberforce Colony that had been established by the Society of Friends.
-It was there that he was chosen the settlements president.
+Steward reached Canada in 1815, joining the Wilberforce Colony established by the Society of Friends.
+It was there that he was chosen as the settlement's president.

 In 1817, Stewart created a successful business in Rochester.
-9 years later he delivered an oration at the celebration of the New York emancipation act, and in 1830 he was elected vice-president of the National convention of Negroes in Philadelphia.
-While in Wilberforce, he used his own funds to carry on the affairs of the colony but in 1837, with no more land to be sold to the colonists by the Canada Company, Stewart returned to Rochester.
-He afterward opened a school in Canada, and after two years became an agent for the "Anti-Slavery Standard."
+9 years later, he delivered an oration at the celebration of the New York emancipation act, and in 1830 he was elected vice-president of the National convention of Negroes in Philadelphia.
+While in Wilberforce, he used his funds to carry on the colony's affairs, but in 1837, with no more land to be sold to the colonists by the Canada Company, Stewart returned to Rochester.
+After two years, he opened a school in Canada and became an agent for the "Anti-Slavery Standard."

 As an elder, he wrote of his experiences in his autobiography, Twenty-Two Years a Slave, which appeared in 1857.
 As an American reference, it is considered one of the best slave narratives published.
 Austin Steward died in 1860.